qingchen-bi/Multi-robot-simulation-system/README.md

 The code for obtaining the ground truth of robots in Gazebo refers to some of the code in **FAEL**.

 $ roslaunch simworld three_scout.launch

+For Ubuntu 20.04
+You need to modify the relevant content of CmakeLists.txt in sensor_conversion to "add compile_options (- std=c++14)"